webix-hub/docs/data/file_manager/loading_data.md

 The request contains several parameters:

 - action - the name of the dynamic loading mode
-- source - the id of the folder thatr requests for the data
+- source - the id of the folder that requests for the data

 For example, if we open the folder with the "documents" id to view its content, the request contains the parameters below: